leverj/api/source/index.html.md

 ---
 # Introduction

-Coinpit REST and Websocket API enable access to all features of the platform.
-A complete and comprehensive platform on top of the Coinpit API comprising of Trading clients, Trading bots, etc. can be built on top of it.
-The [live trading site](https://live.coinpit.io) is also built entirely using this API and should be seen as one of the many possible platform implementations.
+Leverj REST and Websocket API enable access to all features of the platform.
+The [testnet](https://test.leverj.io/) and [live]((https://live.leverj.io/)) sites are built entirely using this API and should be seen as one of the many possible platform implementations.
+The API could be leveraged to power a comprehesive set of tools and utilities, including automated trading clients and bots.

-Please refer to [JSON field definitions](https://coinpit.io/docs/definitions.html) for more information.
+Please refer to [JSON field definitions](https://leverj.io/docs/definitions.html) for more information.

 <a name="sdk"></a>